Autopia Forums - Auto Detailing & Car Care Discussion Forum

 Hobbyist Detailer

-Re: Dirt Devil - Purpose For Pets (carpet cleaner) - 05-28-2009, 12:53 AM
+Re: Dirt Devil - Purpose For Pets (carpet cleaner)

 The Bissell heated unit can raise the temps about 25F over what is poured in.
 That can make a pretty nice difference.
-I guess I'll have to dedicate a cheap electric teapot to extraction duty now!
+I guess I`ll have to dedicate a cheap electric teapot to extraction duty now!

-I'm so conflicted.
-I guess I shouldn't fret for $100.
-If it won't get it done on the carpets that well, at least I can get the upholstery in good shape.
-Maybe I'll see if I can get the guy to let me try the unit.
+I`m so conflicted.
+I guess I shouldn`t fret for $100.
+If it won`t get it done on the carpets that well, at least I can get the upholstery in good shape.
+Maybe I`ll see if I can get the guy to let me try the unit.
 Is the hose long enough to put it in the seat and still reach the carpet?
 Basically, can I put it in the drivers seat and still reach under the pedals?

-Thread Tools
+Thread Information

 Similar Threads